JoshuaKGoldberg/Goldblog/content/blog/code-before-super/index.md

 </em>

 [#8277: Always allow code before super call when it does not use "this"](https://github.com/microsoft/TypeScript/issues/8277) is one of TypeScript's oldest highly-upvoted issues.
-It asks for more leniency in allowing code before a `super(...)` call inside a class constructor.
+It asks for more leniency in allowing code before a `super()` call inside a class constructor.
 Back in 2019, I thought it'd be a fun medium-sized challenge to fix the issue.

 I was so wrong.